ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Subtitles Format

 Description: The [Script Info] and [V4 Styles] sections are stored in the codecprivate.
-Each event is stored in its own Block.
+Each event is stored in its own `Block`.
 For more information see (#ssa-ass-subtitles) on SSA/ASS.

 ### S_TEXT/ASS